 THE RIGHT PRODUCTS CAN MAKE ALL THE DIFFERENCE

 The other benefit of seeing a pro?
 PROducts.
 (Get it?)
-“Colorists can add Redken PH-Bonder directly into the hair lightener, which will help protect those protein bonds from damage,” says Dupuis.
+“Colorists can use hair lighteners, such as Redken's Flash Lift Bonder Inside, which will help protect those protein bonds in your hair from damage,” says Dupuis.
 “It can make the difference between it taking six sessions to get the color you want, versus three.”

 Speaking of products, the right at-home treatments are also crucial.
 Celene recommends the Redken Extreme Cat Protein Reconstructing Hair Treatment Spray.